-Step Action 1 Identify the Package in which to record the Issue, in the Browser window.
-Right-click on this Package and select the 'Add Element' option.
+Ste Action p 1 Identify the Package in which to record the Issue, in the Browser window.
+Right-click on this Package and select the 'Add

+Element' option.
 2 Complete the fields on the 'New Element' dialog - in the 'Type' field, click on the drop-down arrow and select 'Issue'.
 3 When you have created the element, record the name and details of the Issue, in the Properties window.

-To toggle display of for requirements' ch f the letter 'I' in the top right eckbox on the 'Preferences' corner of the element, s dialog, 'Objects' page elect or deselect the 'Show stereotype icon
+• To toggle display of the letter 'I' in the top right corner of the element, select or deselect the 'Show stereotype icon for requirements' checkbox on the 'Preferences' dialog, 'Objects' page